Ronnie Baxter

 Ronnie Baxter (born 5 February 1961) is an English former professional darts player who competed in Professional Darts Corporation (PDC) events.
-He used the nickname "The Rocket" for his matches.
+He used the nickname "the Rocket" for his matches.
 Baxter was known for his fast robotic throwing action.
-He currently resides in his hometown Blackpool.
+He resides in his hometown Blackpool.
 Baxter is widely regarded as one of the best players never to have won a major TV title.
 He is still active on the exhibition circuit.

 BDO

 Baxter played on the North American circuit during the 1980s and when he participated in the British Darts Organisation he had a consistent record for reaching the final stages of their Open events.
 As well as winning the Isle of Man Open three times, the Welsh Open twice, and the Syracuse Open, German Open, Denmark Open, Swiss Open, Finnish Open and the Welsh Classic once.

 He made his World Championship debut in 1991 and won his debut match against Bruno Raes, but lost in the second round to Jocky Wilson.
 Despite hitting the second highest average of the first round at the 1992, Baxter lost 1–3 to Bob Anderson.
-After failing to qualify for the 1993 event Baxter was seeded second for the 1994 World Championship after the top player left the BDO and to form the WDC.
+After failing to qualify for the 1993 event Baxter was seeded second for the 1994 World Championship after the top players left the BDO to form the WDC.
 Baxter lost in the first round to the eventual champion John Part.

 After missing out again in 1995 he reached the quarter-finals for the first time in 1996 when he was beaten by Richie Burnett.

 Baxter was seeded seventh for the 1997 World Championship but lost in the second round to Mervyn King.
 However, later that year he reached his first major final at the 1997 Winmau World Masters, losing in the final to Graham Hunt.
 In 1998 he had again risen in the rankings to be seeded number two – but just as in 1994 he failed to live up his ranking and went out in the first round to Scotland's Peter Johnstone.

 In 1999, he finally showed some of the form that saw him ranked second in the world by reaching the World Final for the first time.
 He beat Burnett, Kevin Painter, Roland Scholten and Andy Fordham before losing 5–6 in the final to Raymond van Barneveld, despite having been 3-1 and 5–4 up.
 Still ranked second in the world, he went back to the final in 2000 but lost 0–6 to Ted Hankey in just 46 minutes – the quickest final in the tournament's history.
 Baxter made his final appearance at the Lakeside Country Club in 2001 when he lost in the quarter-final against Wayne Mardle.

 Baxter made many appearances as an England international, winning five WDF World Cups and five WDF Europe Cups.
 Baxter also played in ten British Internationals, winning all ten of them.